In order to simplify manufacturing and reduce inventory levels, some proponents of the lean manufacturing enterprise

 When an organization adopts lean manufacturing principles, it means retraining employees and laying out production lines anew.
 And such changes have nothing to do with an ERP system.ERP analyzes business practices

-But ERP does have play a key role in analyzing existing business practices and potentially restructuring them to operate
+But ERP does have play a key role in analyzing existing business practices and potentially restructuring them to operate in a lean manufacturing environment.
+After all, according to Shepherd, the only way to find areas that need improvement is by tracking and analyzing current manufacturing processes—which can be done in ERP.

 The good news is that, beyond day-to-day business operations, lean principles such as continuous process improvement are also supported by ERP.
 "ERP organizes the information you need about products, production, facilities, resources and demand," Shepherd says.
 "You need this [information] to implement lean, so having it organized in a single place of reference is very valuable."